-- 1978: "Do you think you could do a better job hosting Card Sharks than Jim Perry?"
+- July 20, 1978: "Do you think you could do a better job hosting Card Sharks than Jim Perry?"

 - January 2, 1979: G2-T2 (the question holder) had a little too much fun for New Year's...

 - January 2, 1980: Even the updated G2-T2 gets a post-New Year's hangover.Jim: I told you at that New Year's party, I TOLD YOU...battery fluid and STP doesn't mix, but no...

-- November 1980: Bill Daly, while playing a Celebrity Edition, got a Queen as his first card.
-He opted to change it, getting an 8 in its place and a snark from Perry: "Hey, Minnesota Fats, you now have the worst card in the deck!"
+- November 19, 1980: Bill Daily, while playing a Celebrity Edition, got a Queen as his first card of Game 1.
+He opted to change it, getting an eight in its place and snark from Perry: "Hey, Minnesota Fats, you now have the worst card in the deck!"
 He ended up running the board and stunning opponent (and fellow The Bob Newhart Show cast member) Marcia Wallace.Wallace: What sort of craziness is this?!
 He changed a Queen and he won?!

 - December 1980: During a children's week, a player starts the Money Cards with $8,040.

-- February 1981: Jim makes fun of Richard Dawson, complete with massively-outdated Family Feud picture (showing the original 1976-77 buzzers).
+- February 1981: Jim makes fun of Richard Dawson, complete with massively outdated Family Feud picture (showing the original 1976/77 buzzers).

 - October 30, 1986: Just before a contestant plug, Lacey Pemberton thought Eubanks was Rafferty, calling him "Bill" before realizing her error.

 - March 31, 1989: A couple from the Grand Finale.

-- 1986-87: During a Young People's Week, a male contestant uncovered a prize card for Victorian dolls, which he went on to win.

-Rafferty: What every boy wants.
+- 1986-87: During a Young People's Week, a male contestant uncovered a prize card for Victorian dolls, which he went on to win.Rafferty: What every boy wants.
 Every boy knows his room is incomplete without Victorian dolls.
 I can remember when I was a youth, I used to come home from baseball practice, and go "I can't wait to put the petticoats on."